 Where’s the beef?
 Right here.
 And it’s got some spice.
 A marinade of chipotle chilis in adobo adds just enough heat to balance out the whole “sandwich.”
 Have guests assemble their own wraps, buffet style.
 Queso fresco, avocado and fresh pico are great additional toppings.

-Pizza is definitely not an approved food, but it belongs on the list of tailgate recipes.
-Enter South Beach Garlic Cheese Flatbreads.
-In this recipe, you top the bread with bacon and sausage and also add some vegetables to help you meet your daily requirement.
+Pizza definitely belongs on the list of tailgate recipes.
+With some simple swaps, like a whole wheat or low-carb flatbread, it can be diet-approved.
+In this recipe, we top a flatbread with bacon and sausage and also add some vegetables to help you meet your daily requirement.
 If it’s too many veggies for you, just stick with the mushrooms.
 They always add meaty flavor.